Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 leaders high in consideration act in a warm and supportive manner and show concern for their subordinates.
 Person-oriented leaders believe that employees are intrinsically motivated, seek responsibility, are self-controlled, and do not necessarily dislike work.
-Because of these assumptions, person-oriented leaders consult their subordinates before making decisions, praise their work.Under pressure, person-oriented leaders tend to become socially withdrawn.
+Because of these assumptions, person-oriented leaders consult their subordinates before making decisions, praise their work.Under pressure, person-oriented leaders tend to become socially withdrawn.
 - **Task-oriented leaders** such as task-centered leaders, Theory X leaders, and leaders high in initiating structure define and structure their own roles and those of their subordinates to attain the group’s formal goals.
 Task-oriented leaders see